jouellnyc/micropython_ethernet/README.md

 You should set both to static if they are connecting only to each other.

-IMPORTANT: You much use a cross over cable or cross over module to connect both togeher.
+IMPORTANT: You much use a cross over cable or cross over adapter to connect both together.

 You can try DHCP if you connect one of them up to a LAN w/a DHCP server.

+IMPORTANT: You'll likley need at least a 12 inch Ethernet cable.

 ## Full Micropython Example